Ischemic Heart Disease and VA Disability Compensation

 - Veterans who served along the Korean Demilitarized Zone (DMZ) between September 1, 1967 and August 31, 1971

-Again, these veterans do not have to prove a connection between their ischemic heart disease and service to be eligible for VA health care and disability compensation.
+Again, veterans who served in the above locations and time periods do not have to prove a connection between their ischemic heart disease and service to be eligible for VA health care and disability compensation.
 Surviving spouses, dependent children, and dependent parents of veterans who were exposed to herbicides during military service and died as the result of ischemic heart disease may be eligible for VA survivors’ benefits.

 VA Disability Ratings for Ischemic Heart Disease